Can AI Models Produce Genuine Insight?

 • Open-ended research: OpenAI's FrontierScience benchmark shows GPT-5.2 at 77% on the Olympiad track but only 25% on the Research track.
 Open-ended scientific reasoning remains far from solved.

-• Autonomous theory-building: Current systems do not exhibit the stable, self-directed epistemic agency that would justify calling them independent scientists.
+• Autonomous theory-building: Current LLMs do not exhibit the stable, self-directed epistemic agency that would justify calling them independent scientists.
 Their successes are real; naive extrapolations are premature.

 The "Stochastic Parrot" Objection